xapian/xapian/xapian-core/docs/admin_notes.rst

 a database, but there may (simultaneously) be many objects reading the database at once.

-Xapian attempts to enfore this restriction using lock-files.
-With the quartz database, these lock-files are kept in the Xapian database directory and named "db_lock": existence of the lock-file implies that there is also a writer in existence.
-If the writer is destroyed without being given a chance to clean itself up (for example, if the application holding the writer is killed), the lock-file will remain, and future attempts to open a writer will fail, reporting a "DatabaseLockError".
-The database then requires manual intervention to remove the "db_lock" file, before further updates will be possible.
-If you need to perform such a removal, make absolutely sure that the old writer is no longer present; having two writers open at once is very likely to result in irretrievable corruption of the database.
+Xapian enforces this restriction using lock-files.
+For a flint database, each Xapian database directory contains a lock file named "flintlock".
+The lock-file will always exist, but will be locked using fcntl() when the database is open for writing.
+If a writer exits without being given a chance to clean up (for example, if the application holding the writer is killed), the fcntl() lock will be automatically released by the operating system.
+Under Microsoft Windows, we use a different locking technique, but with the same features.

-Flint uses a more advanced locking technique, such that locks will automatically be released even if the application holding the writer is killed, so a manual removal of lock files should never be necessary.

 Revision numbers
 ----------------